Looking for a Used Milan in your area?

 On the positive side, however, owners laud the improved power of the new conventional 2.5-liter I4 as well as the 2010 Milan’s more refined appearance.
 Ride comfort and Ford's much-ballyhooed SYNC system are also among the items most highly praised by owners, while hybrid technology, available AWD, and fuel efficiency up and down the lineup come in for their share of owner adulation.
 All in all, cheers far outweigh jeers for the 2010 Milan, but there’s always room for improvement, and a number of owners have commented that Ford/Mercury seems to get it.

-Talk about the 2010 Mercury Milan
+Cars compared to 2010 Mercury Milan

 Mercury Milan Questions